Yvonne

 Yoga can promote physical and emotional wellbeing, release tension, ease a wide variety of health conditions and most of all make us feel good.
 For many of us yoga provides a rare opportunity to turn inwards and gently reconnect with what's going on inside, so that we become more present both on the mat and off it.

-Yoga helps us begin to build stability, strength and stillness on all levels - physically, mentally and emotionally.
+Yoga helps us begin to build stability and strength on all levels - physically, mentally and emotionally.

 I also hold a Diploma in Yoga Therapy.
 Read more about Yoga Therapy here.